100 Grade Appeals

-- If, in the opinion of the department chair, the student failed to provide sufficient evidence of discrepancies or errors in the grades, the student will be notified in writing that the appeal is denied.
+If, in the opinion of the department chair, the student failed to provide sufficient evidence of discrepancies or errors in the grades, the student will be notified in writing that the appeal is denied.
 The department chair will inform the student of the right to appeal the decision and about the procedures for appeal.
 At the same time, the department chair will notify the instructor in writing of this decision.
-The notification must be given within five (5) working days of meeting.
+The notification must be given within five (5) working days of the hearing.

 The instructor will, in turn, inform the department chair in writing within five (5) working days whether he/she will change the grade.
-If the instructor changes the grade, the instructor notifies the student in writing and the matter is closed.
+If the instructor changes the grade, the instructor notifies the student in writing, and the matter is closed.

 If the instructor chooses not to change the grade, the department chair will be notified of the decision in writing within five (5) working days after having received the recommendation from the department chair.
 Within five (5) working days after being informed of the instructor's decision to deny the grade change, the department chair will notify the student that the appeal is denied and inform the student of further rights to appeal and the procedure for doing so.
-All time limits stated are in working days.

-Within five (5) working days after this hearing, the Academic Appeals Committee will notify the student, the instructor, and the Provost in writing of its findings:
+Within five (5) working days after this hearing, the Academic Appeals Committee will notify the student, the instructor, and the provost in writing of its findings:

-- A grade change is not justified and will not be made.
+A grade change is not justified and will not be made.

 If the decision of the Academic Appeals Committee is to change the grade, the vice president for learning will have five (5) working days to make the grade change.
 The decision of the Academic Appeals Committee will be final.